 What expense categories do you need to pay for your program?

-- ✓ Personnel, contractors, and other - ✓ Supplies, equipment, travel, and other direct costs that support activities you will undertake - ✓ Stipends, incentives, meals, and other benefits to the children - ✓ Purchased services from your community partners, at whatever case or service rate they quote - ✔ Purchased or in-house evaluations and quality improvement services - ✓ Indirect costs (rent, phones, internet, etc.)
+Personnel, contractors, and other.
+Supplies, equipment, travel, and other direct costs that support activities you will undertake.
+Stipends, incentives, meals, and other benefits to the children.
+Purchased services from your community partners, at whatever case or service rate they quote.
+Purchased or in-house evaluation and quality improvement services. ✓ Indirect costs (rent, phones, internet, etc.).
 How many children do you plan to serve per year?

-- ✓ Identify a realistic level of need in your community how many children are likely to need child care, Head Start, Early Head Start, or a Prekindergarten program? - Identify how your child care program is advertised within your community how many families will know about your child care, Head Start, Early Head Start, or a Prekindergarten program? - ✓ Know your capacity level for each classroom within your agency what is the maximum number of children, you can serve?

-How much do you need in each category to serve that many children each year?

-- ✓ What will it cost to provide child care as outlined in your program design for the number of children you have estimated? - Keep in mind the program requirements as they relate to regulated child care, Head Start, Early Head Start, and Prekindergarten. - ✓ How many children will require all services?
-Keep in mind services related to Early Intervention, Preschool Special Education, and other available programs to support the children. - ✓ How many children are expected to drop out?
-Keep in mind turnover.
-If you have an existing child care, Head Start, Early Head Start, or a Prekindergarten program, use about two years of data to determine the turnover rate. - What will it cost to sustain your non-service delivery activities, such as evaluation, advisory groups, etc.?
+Identify a realistic level of need in your community - how many children are likely to need child care, Head Start, Early Head Start or Prekindergarten program? ✓ Identify how your child care program is advertised within your community - how many families will know about your child care, Head Start, Early Head Start or Prekindergarten programming?
+Know your capacity level for each classroom within your agency - what is the maximum number of children, can you serve?
+How much do you need in each category to serve that many children each year? ✓ What will it cost to provide the child care as outlined in your program design for the number of children you have estimated? - Keep in mind the program requirements as they relate to regulated child care, Head Start, Early Head Start and Prekindergarten.
+How many children will require all services? - Keep in mind services related to Early Intervention and Preschool Special Education and others that are available to support the children.
+How many children will drop out? - Keep in mind turnover.
+If you have an existing child care, Head Start, Early Head Start or Prekindergarten program, use about two years of data to try and determine the turnover rate. ✓ What will it cost to sustain your non-service delivery activities, such as evaluation, advisory groups, etc.?

-Prior to finalizing your budget, review it with key stakeholders and determine whether any expenses are missing.
-This process should be familiar - it is the same process used to develop any grant or program budget.
+Prior to finalizing your budget, review it with key stakeholders and discuss whether any expenses are missing from it.
+This process should feel familiar - it is the same process used to develop any grant or program budget.

-Cost Allocation
+• Cost Allocation

 The next step in creating your Template C: Coordinated Financing Plan is to create a Cost Allocation Plan.
 This provides you with upfront information to ensure you can cover all your expenses across all your funding sources and ongoing information on the progress of spending down your funding sources.
 You should start your cost allocation plan by deciding whether you will be blending or braiding funding sources to support your program.
-Carefully review the stages in this guide.
+Carefully review the stages in this Guide.

-Template D: Budget and Cost Allocation

-Blending

-If you are blending your funding, Template D will support a static budget that you can set in advance.
+Template D: Budget & Cost Allocation Blending If you are blending your funding, Template D will support a static budget that you can set in advance.
 Your priority will be to make sure you track sufficient information on eligibility and outcomes to report back to your funders.
 The template is often treated as a series of grant budgets with pre-defined monthly expenses in pre-defined categories of spending.

-Braiding

-If you are braiding your funding, Template D is a flexible budget and accounting tool that tracks spend down across your funding sources.
-In a braiding context there are living documents that begin with estimations, but help you keep track of how you can flexibly allocate resources to meet monthly needs, based on eligible populations and services.
+Braiding If you are braiding your funding, Template D is a flexible budget and accounting tool that tracks spend down across your funding sources.
+In a braiding context are living documents that begin with estimations, but help you keep track of how you can flexibly allocate resources to meet monthly needs, based on eligible populations and services.

-To design your Cost Allocation Plan, use Template D: Budget and Cost Allocation.
+To design your Cost Allocation Plan, use Template D: Budget & Cost Allocation.
 Template D is designed to have a summary page that helps keep track of spend-down across all your funding sources and a cost allocation page for each of your funding sources.
 Most likely, this template will need to be adapted to better fit your program.